atsaloli/cf3-tutorial/source/320-151-Editing_Files_XML-0090-edit_xml.exr.md

 Editing an XML config file

-Use CFEngine to create an XML file with the following structure and content:
+Use CFEngine's XML editing features to create an XML file with the following structure and content:

 ```xml
 <?xml version="1.0"?>